Early Years Woodwork (#EYFSwoodwork)

-Woodwork has so much to offer young children and I am keen that all children get opportunities to experience it.
+Woodwork in Early Years has so much to offer young children and I am keen that all children get opportunities to experience it.
+It provides a truly unique and profound experience.
 I deliver keynotes about woodwork and regularly deliver CPD/Inset training around the country and overseas.
 Below are some of my thoughts and information about woodwork that will hopefully encourage others to embrace woodwork.

 My comprehensive new book is also out: Available from Routledge or Amazon